MORE-Platform/more-studymanager-frontend/docs/frontend-documentation/Documentation.md

     },
   });
  ```
-the editable property tells the input component, if the form section is editable (draft and paused status of a study) or in view modus.
+The ```editable``` property tells the input component, if the form section is editable (draft and paused status of a study) or in view modus.

 ***Template StringPropertyInput.vue***
 ```